leafsphp/docs/src/docs/frontend/vite.md

 The Leaf Vite plugin requires an array of entry points for your application.
 These may be JavaScript or CSS files, and include preprocessed languages such as TypeScript, JSX, and Sass.
 You don't need to pass all your assets here, just the entry points.

-Besides the Vite config file, you can also configure the server component for Vite.
-With this, you can set a couple of defaults for your assets.
+Besides the Vite config file, you can also configure the server component to set a few defaults for Vite.
+This is is only necessary if you are NOT using Leaf MVC.
+You can configure the server component by calling the `config` method on the `Vite` class:

 ```php
 \Leaf\Vite::config([